ulrich-hansen/desktop-theme-kit/readme.markdown

 At the moment only pictures in **PNG** format are allowed.

-Now put these three pictures in a folder and give the folder a fitting name.
+Now put these three pictures in a folder and give the folder an appropriate name.
 Then become root and copy the folder to:

 `/usr/share/images/desktop-themes/* `